How America Has Changed During Trump's First Year In Office, By The Numbers

 Environment

 The global environment continues to trouble climate scientists and experts.
-Projected U.S. carbon dioxide emissions are nearly 20 million metric tons higher than they were a year ago.
-And while the global temperature average isn't as much above the 20th century average as it was in 2016, it still indicates that the world has warmed considerably in recent years.
+Projected U.S. carbon dioxide emissions are nearly 15 million metric tons higher than they were a year ago.
+And while the global temperature average isn't as above the 20th century average as it was in 2016, it still indicates that the world has warmed considerably in recent years.

 Loading...